-Cats are fascinating creatures with unique habits that can sometimes leave their humans puzzled.
-One moment, they’re purring contentedly in your lap, and the next, they’re zooming across the house at full speed.
+Cats are amazing creatures with very interesting personalities and behaviors.
+One moment you see them purring and relaxing around you, and the next, they’re zooming across the house at full speed.

 Why You Need to Understand Your Cat’s Behavior